ISISComputingGroup/ibex_developers_manual/Common-Eclipse-Tasks.md

 ```
 When you start the client, the Foo preference page should now appear in the Eclipse Preferences window.
 Changes made by the user will be persisted to file automatically by the Eclipse framework and will be reloaded next time the user starts the client.

-For more details see the `Vogella preferences tutorial <http://www.vogella.com/tutorials/EclipsePreferences/article.html>`_.
+For more details see the [Vogella preferences tutorial](http://www.vogella.com/tutorials/EclipsePreferences/article.html).

 ## Add A Menu